GrayXu/fatcache/README.md

 ## Future Work

-- [x] async NET I/O, view this repo [polyu-szy/Fatcache-Async-2017](https://github.com/polyu-szy/Fatcache-Async-2017). ~~fatcache deals with two kinds of IOs - disk IO and network IO.
+- fatcache deals with two kinds of IOs - disk IO and network IO.
 Network IO in fatcache is async, but disk IO is sync.
 It is recommended to run multiple instances of fatcache on a single machine to exploit CPU and SSD parallelism.
-However, by making disk IO async (using libaio, perhaps), it would be possible for a single instance to completely exploit all available SSD device parallelism.~~
+However, by making disk IO async (using libaio, perhaps), it would be possible for a single instance to completely exploit all available SSD device parallelism.
-- [x] Implements by githulk in this [pr](https://github.com/twitter/fatcache/commit/f7d45af57b0aac79d176bc97c3df73968e7faaa1). ~~observability in fatcache through stats~~
+- observability in fatcache through stats
-- [ ] Use hot ring itemx to reduce hot data indexing cose.
-- [ ] Slab granularity

 ## Issues and Support